Elizabethcase/my-digital-garden/_notes/rda/fictions/book-lhod.md

 ---
-Title: Left Hand of Darkness
+title: "The Left Hand of Darkness by Ursula K. Le Guin"
 ---

 ![Left Hand of Darkness cover](/rda/assets/lhod-cover.png)